-Nicknamed OBS for “Old Body Style” the 1980-1997 Ford F-Series are well known for their simplicity, reliability, and of course their classic styling.
+Nicknamed OBS for “Old Body Style” the 1992-1997 Ford F-Series are well known for their simplicity, reliability, and of course classic styling.
 One option that really raises the overall desirability and value is the 7.3L Powerstroke diesel engine.
 Introduced during the 1994 model year, the 7.3L Powerstroke is still one of the most sought-after Ford powerplants ever produced.

-With Dodge and Cummins partnering up in 1989, it changed the entire landscape of the heavy-duty truck market and forced Ford and GM to play to catch-up.
+With Dodge and Cummins partnering up in 1989, it changed the entire landscape of the heavy-duty truck market and forced Ford and GM to play catch up.
 The 6.9L/7.3L diesel offerings by Ford were reliable engines but the power levels paled compared to the 6BT Cummins.
 Five years after Dodge sent shockwaves through the industry by putting a Cummins under the hood, Ford countered with the Powerstroke.